Skip to main content

 tip

-You can pass controller ‘request’ errors as strings for internalization.
-And it be processed with i18next
+You can pass controller ‘request’ errors as strings for internationalization.
+They will be processed with i18next.

 class SomeController extends AbstractController {